GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Save and recall library settings (eg position choice) in localStorage
 -   OpenWeather Widget
     -   The background styling should be an indicator it is daytime(light blue) or nighttime (dark blue)
+    -   Ability for user to input zip code or location to access weather data (currently default setting is Quincy, MA, USA locale); should activate a modal
 -   Adding/Removing User Projects
     -   App should demontrate what adding a project to the dashboard and library is like.
     -   The projects should be persistent when the user relaunches the browser
     -   The user should be able to delete a project
+-   Instructional text and tips should not take up much dashboard space but be effective in message and visual queues.
+    -   Describe what a user can do with the settings cogs
+    -   Instruct user on how to add and remove panels from the dashboard

 ### Technical Requirements for this project:
 -   Use template literals
 -   Use ternary operator, if possible/needed
 -   Access and parse JSON data
 -   Store data in localStorage
+-   Connect app to an open source api
 -   Limit duplication of code, use functions effectively
-    -   Known code that is duplicated:
-        -   These next four (4) functions can be made common if we pass the onClick function name from the calling function: buildWidgetLibBtnMU(data), buildWidgetLibBtnMUMobile(data), buildProjectLibBtnMU, buildProjectLibBtnMUMobile(data)
-        -   The localStorage check code in script.js is from MDN.
-Currently a solution cannot be found to var in the .localName (localWidgets in the code below):
-            ``` // Check if localStorage is enabled
-                if (storageAvailable('localStorage')) {
-                // YES: We can use localStorage, check if localStorage var has been initiated
-                 if (localStorage.localWidgets) ```
 -   Write Jasmine tests when possible, time permitted
+-   Use JSHint to check javascript syntax

 ### Future Features
 -   A Calendar widget
--   A To-Do List widget
+-   A To-Do List widget (looked at ToDoist, it required Python or curl to make api calls)
 -   Ability to shuffle (re-position) the dashboard panels
 -   Add a status indicator to the project panels.
 -   OpenWeather Widget
     -   Add wind speed, wind chill, and time zone data to panel view
-    -   Ability for user to input zip code to access weather data (currently set to Quincy, MA, USA locale)
 -   Finish the project form validation function to check against a list of 'bad' words or other offending input

+###
 ### Sprints and Release Strategy
 -   Sprint 1 2/21 - 2/27
     -   Make the ON/OFF buttons only open or close once